Non-thermal Synchrotron Emission and Polarization Signatures during Black Hole Flux Eruptions: Imaging Results

 \subsection{Total flux}

 The dimensionless GRMHD result should be rescaled to match the case of M87* \citep{M87_4}, with the scaling determined by requiring the averaged total flux within a quiescent period $t \in [10800 \,t_\text{g}, 11000 \,t_\text{g}]$ to be $\approx 0.66\,\text{Jy}$ at 230 GHz.
 Based on this procedure, we obtain accretion rates for different eDF models, which are summarized in Table~\ref{tab:rescale}.
-Note that we only focus on the third eruption event, as the imaging signatures from different events are qualitatively similar (see Fig.~\ref{fig:flux_diffevent}).
+Note that we only focus on the third eruption event, as the imaging signatures from different events are qualitatively similar (see Fig.~\ref{fig:flux_diffevent} of Appendix.~\ref{app:imaging}).
+In Fig.~\ref{fig:flux}, the fluxes before and after convolution are overplotted.
+Their overlap reflects the fact that convolution with a normalized Gaussian kernel preserves the total flux density.
+The temporal evolution shown here is therefore intrinsic to the models.